 Unifying customer data in this way allows you to truly personalize and customize every marketing interaction.
 Instead of batch and blast emails, you can specifically personalize and target your loyal customers based on their most recent interactions with your brand.
 If you know that they’ve browsed a specific product line, you can send out a custom browse abandonment campaign with product suggestions they’re interested in.
 Then you can start to understand the path loyal customers take to purchase in order to repeat your past successes or improve your marketing results.

 Automate and personalize campaigns

-For example, with solid customer data, you’ll know for a fact if your customers haven’t interacted with your brand in 30 days and are at risk.
-Then you can automatically send out the right campaign to try and re-engage them and drive them to purchase again.
+For example, with a customer lifecycle dashboard like the one above, you’ll know for a fact if your customers haven’t interacted with your brand in 30 days and are at-risk.
+Then you can automatically trigger the right campaign to try and re-engage them and drive them to purchase again.
 Or, you’ll know if a loyal customer is really browsing your site and has abandoned a cart.
-Then, you can send out an automated cart abandonment campaign that is likely to drive a sale.
+Then, you can send an automated cart abandonment campaign to try and drive the sale.
 The possibilities are truly endless once you have the right data driving your ecommerce marketing.

 Without recognizing that your loyal customers have as many as 6 identities in your marketing systems, it’s all too easy to make mistakes.
-But with identity resolution, you know your customer data is solid and you can be more specific and personalized in your marketing.
+But with user resolution powering your marketing, you know your customer data is solid.
+Only then, can you create a 1:1 experience for your buyers with personalized marketing.
 Don’t be afraid of the complexity of your loyal customer data; just get better at managing it.